phuongs/AWS-SAA-C01-Notes/VPC/README.md

 - You can peer VPCs with other AWS accounts as well as with other VPCs in the same account
 - Peering is in a star config: ie 1 central VPC peers with 4 others.
 NO TRANSITIVE PEERING!!

+### VPC Endpoint
+- VPC Endpoint always takes precedence over NAT Gateway or Internet Gateway.
+In the absence of VPC endpoint, requests to S3 are routed to NAT Gateway or Internet Gateway based on their existence in route table.
+- VPC endpoints does not support cross-region S3 requests.
+So, if S3 bucket is in different region than the VPC, then VPC endpoint does not take effect.
+In this case, requests will go through NAT Gateway as the route table has a route to it.

 ## NAT - Network Address Translation

 ### NAT Instances